juannat7/kausal/README.md

 ```

 ## Causal graph discovery
-U;timately, we can iterate through pairwise combination of variables to deduce their overall causal structures.
+Ultimately, we can iterate through pairwise combination of variables to deduce their overall causal structures.

 ```python
 import torch